Collapse and Measures of Consciousness: Acknowledgements

 \section{Acknowledgements}

 This work was supported by an FQXi grant and by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.
-I thank David Chalmers and Kelvin McQueen for circulating a draft of their article \cite{cmdraft} and for very helpful and enjoyable discussions.
+I thank David Chalmers and Kelvin McQueen for circulating a draft of their article \cite{cmdraft} and for very helpful and enjoyable discussions, and Johannes Kleiner for helpful comments on a draft.